vishalbelsare/cointanalysis/README.md

 # 0.0055
 ```

-The test have rejected the null-hypothesis by p-value of 0.55%, which implies cointegration.
+The test has rejected the null-hypothesis by the p-value of 0.55%, which implies cointegration.

 [hyg]: https://www.bloomberg.com/quote/HYG:US
 [bkln]: https://www.bloomberg.com/quote/BKLN:US